slinkp/practical-deep-learning-fastai/README.md

 Now i can just navigate in locally-running jupyter to http://localhost:8888/notebooks/fastbook/10_nlp.ipynb and images etc all work fine.
+(I can also read it with images in my repo on github.)

+For running it remotely though (eg kaggle or colab), we still have none of the static images, oh well.

+In Kaggle, I did "File -> Import Notebook -> Github", navigate to my repo, navigate to fastbook/10_nlp.ipynb, and import it.
+(Sometimes this works, sometimes doesn't.)
+Then immediately do a "quick save" and commit to get any changes that kaggle automatically makes on import (there are some, probably just reformatting and metadata?)

 - [ ] TODO - update previous chapters with my changes, then remove the redundant manual copies.